There are numerous important things to know about California’s payroll and employment laws. Five of the most important are:

 California’s payroll laws also set the state’s minimum wage.
 They forbid California employers from paying employees less than that wage, unless a valid exception applies.11

-Cities and municipalities in the state of California are free to set a higher minimum wage within their borders.
+Cities and municipalities in California are free to set a higher minimum wage within their borders.
 Some cities in California have done this, like:

 In these jurisdictions, employers have to pay employees this higher rate.